Beloved 102-Year-Old Estrada’s Restaurant In Daly City Closes For Good

 “I’m very proud that we were able to keep it going.
 This is an institution in this town.
 People come here from all over the Bay Area,” Aggen said.

-© Copyright 2019 CBS Broadcasting Inc. and Bay City News Service.
-All Rights Reserved.
-This material may not be published, broadcast, rewritten or redistributed.
+© Copyright 2019 CBS Broadcasting Inc. All Rights Reserved.
+This material may not be published, broadcast, rewritten, or redistributed.
+Bay City News Service contributed to this report.